Strategic intent

 MISSION STATEMENT

-To improve opportunities and outcomes for children and young adults whose education has been adversely impacted by their families’ service in the Armed Forces.
+The Trust’s mission is to award grants in order to improve opportunities and outcomes for service children and young adults whose education has been adversely impacted by their families’ service in the UK Armed Forces.

 For the public benefit the advancement of education (including social and physical training) of people under the age of 25 years who are or were dependents of serving or former members of the Armed Forces of the Crown in such ways as the charity trustees think fit, including by:

-• Awarding such persons scholarships, maintenance allowances or grants tenable at any school or university, college or institution of higher education
+- Awarding such persons scholarships, maintenance allowances or grants tenable at any school or university, college or institution of higher education.

-• Providing their education (including the study of music, other arts or sports), to undertake travel in furtherance of that education or to prepare for entry into any occupation, trade or profession on leaving the educational establishment
+- Providing their education (including the study of music, other arts or sports), to undertake travel in furtherance of that education or to prepare for entry into any occupation, trade or profession on leaving the educational establishment.

-• Providing to educational and training establishments funding to enable additional resources (not otherwise available) to be made available to support the education of such persons
+- Providing to educational and training establishments funding to enable additional resources (not otherwise available) to be made available to support the education of such persons.

 TYPES OF FUNDING